top of page

 The new year is also determined in alignment with the sun and the spring equinox.
 At the spring equinox we see a time where nature springs back to life and the land is rejuvenated.
 We see a visible sign on the earth of regrowth of seeds planted in darkness and then sprouting forth.
 Subsequent months are governed by each new moon.
 Each month can be up to 30 days long and average 29.5 days over a year.

+Each month ends in darkness with no moon visible.
 Preceding the new moon there can be up to three days of what appears to be darkness before the light is seen by the naked eye, yet we know that as soon as the moon is fully covered in darkness that light instantly starts to form on its waxing side thus causing the end of a month cycle and the start of a new month the following day.
-By waiting to see a sliver (which is unscriptural) we see various repeating issues with mainstream calendars and much division.

 (More information on this topic is coming soon)